microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 while the remaining states do simple serving-related processing and aren't described in detail here.
 You can review the code of the sample to see exactly what the `Robot` does to serve the client.

- - `Init`.
-This is the initial state of the machine.
+ - `Init`: This is the initial state of the machine.
 The `Robot` is initialized and then waits for a `Navigator` to present itself.
 If a previous `Navigator` has been killed, the `Robot` cleans up its own state.
 The `Robot`confirms to the `FailoverDriver` that it has started using the new `Navigator`.

- - `Active`.
-In this state the `Robot` asks the `Navigator` for a `DrinkOrder`, sending it a new `Picture` of the room.
+ - `Active`: In this state the `Robot` asks the `Navigator` for a `DrinkOrder`, sending it a new `Picture` of the room.
 Then the `Robot` waits for the `Navigator` to confirm that this request has been recorded.
 Having received this confirmation the `Robot` itself informs the `FailoverDriver` that the handshake with the `Navigator` is complete and now it is safe to do termination of the `Navigator`.
+Think of this as a type of distributed transaction.
+There is no point terminating the `Navigator` before the order is stored because it would not be an interesting test.
 After the `Robot` receives the requested `DrinkOrder` it goes to state `ExecutingOrder`

 ### The Navigator

-The Navigator receives a drink request from the robot, and coordinates that with 2 back end services, a Cognitive service that can recognize people in an image, and a route planning service that can figure out how to drive the robot around your house.
-The Navigator uses a Storage service to persist any state it needs in order to survive the failover test.
+The Navigator receives a drink request from the robot, and coordinates that with 2 back end services, a cognitive service that can recognize people in an image, and a route planning service that can figure out how to drive the robot around your house.
+The `Navigator` uses a `Storage` service to persist any state it needs in order to survive the failover test.

 The `Navigator` has these states: the Start state `Init`, `Paused`, and `Active`:

- - `Init`.
-This is the initial state of the `Navigator`.
+ - `Init`: This is the initial state of the `Navigator`.
 After initialization, it pushes the state `Paused`.

-  - `Paused`.
-In this state the `Navigator` is woken up by the `FailoverDriver`.
+  - `Paused`: In this state the `Navigator` is woken up by the `FailoverDriver`.
 Then it says "Hello" to the `Robot` and then the `Navigator` checks for any existing pending request that was already saved in the `Storage`.
 If a pending request exists, the `Navigator` restarts processing this request.
 Finally, when all this is done, the `Navigator` goes to state `Active`.

- - `Active`.
-In this state the `Navigator` receives two types of requests from the `Robot`: a drink order request and a request for driving instructions.
+ - `Active`: In this state the `Navigator` receives two types of requests from the `Robot`: a drink order request and a request for driving instructions.
 It first saves the request in the `Storage` and confirms to the `Robot` that its request has been recorded, then asks the `CognitiveService` to find a client in the picture of the room, whom the `Robot` can serve.
 For